-The Board and Union agree for the 2011-2012 school year, following ratification, that all Agreements and addenda will be available on the Board's and Union's respective websites.
+The Board and Union agree for the 2012-2013 school year, following ratification, that all Agreements and addenda will be available on the Board's and Union's respective websites.
 The Board and Union also agree to mutually determine the number of copies of the Agreement to be printed.
-For the 2011-2012 school year, the Board will be responsible for the printing of the Agreement.
-The parties shall also agree to the distribution, size, and format of the copies.
+For the 2012-2013 school year, the Board will be responsible for the printing of the Agreement.
+The parties shall also agree to the distribution, size, format, and costs of the copies.